How to Implement "A Design Sprint 3 Days Instead of 5"

 Instead of the summary

 Trust me, Design Sprint is such a neat and flexible tool.
-It allows to combine, reorder and prioritize tasks so that the team can focus only on the relevant activities.
-The secret of a successful sprint doesn’t lie in following every rule as the book says.
+It allows to combine, reordering, and prioritizing tasks so that the team can focus only on the relevant activities.
+The secret of a successful sprint doesn’t lie in following every rule, as the book says.
 Adapt!
 Design sprint works perfectly for any scale and stage of the project.
 The results will be beautiful and impressive, no matter whether it is a simple app redesign or the creation of a complex system.